pendulum-project/statime/docs/man/statime-linux.8.md

 # OPTIONS
 `-c` *path*, `--config`=*path*
 :   Path to the configuration file for the statime-linux daemon.
 If not
-    specified this defaults to `config.toml` in the current working directory.
+    specified this defaults to `/etc/statime/statime.toml`.

 `-h`, `--help`
 :   Display usage instructions.